Maryland legislative session drawing to a close after focus on inequity

 A new law seeks to connect every resident in the state with broadband access by the end of 2026, and spends $15 million per year reaching that goal — in addition to the $300 million in stimulus funding put toward it.

 Even after the pandemic ends, lawmakers decided, restaurants will still be allowed to sell alcohol to-go.
+And a series of bills will bolster staff and increase oversight for the state’s unemployment system, which was overwhelmed as a record number of residents filed for benefits.

 Several measures designed to make it more difficult to evict people by increasing the filing fees paid by landlords and tweaking other pieces of rental law were headed toward final approval Monday afternoon.